vinhpt2/sqlrest/README.md

 </ul>
 </p>
 <p>
-<b>🌰NUT</b> is a nocode platform, helps you to build business management applications without coding.
-It is the easiest way to create apps for your management works.
+<h2><b>🌰NUT</b> is a nocode platform, helps you to build business management applications without coding.</h2> It is the easiest way to create apps for your management works.
 With <b>NUT</b>, all app's components (like menu, window, workflow, report...) are  pre-built like Lego bricks and pieces.
 You just choose, drag-drop and config them to build apps.
 <ul><b>The <i>NUT</i> Tool includes:</b>
   <li><i>nForm</i>: Configurable  tool that creates from simple to complex app's input UI windows directly from customer's datasheet by select drag-drop corresponding tables and columns to the window layout.</li>
   <li><i>nWorkflow</i>: Drawing tool that help you define customer's business by draw all steps of process in an intuitive and user-friendly way.</li>